cwpearson/fused-gtest/README.md

 ## Legal

-> [!INFO]
-> Users should take care to respect the respective googletest licences [(current version)](https://github.com/google/googletest/blob/main/LICENSE).
+Users should take care to respect the respective googletest licences [(current version)](https://github.com/google/googletest/blob/main/LICENSE).
-> The license for each release is included in this repository as well.
+The license for each release is included in this repository as well.